 WHAT IS DECOLONISATION?

-Decolonisation is the undoing of colonialism through the examination of our society which includes recognising who is accountable for colonising, understanding what has happened during the colonisation and the re-insertion of experiences, knowledge and believes into society that have been side-lined in the process of colonial domination.
+Decolonisation is the undoing of colonialism through the examination of our society, which includes recognising who is accountable for colonising, understanding what has happened during the colonisation, and the re-insertion of experiences, knowledge and believes into society that have been side-lined in the process of colonial domination.
 To do so means to accept that colonial forces are oppressive.
-To achieve decolonisation, restorative justice may be employed to return cultural, psychological, political and economic freedoms to oppressed peoples, species or ecosystems.
-Examples of colonisation include: The colonisation of countries such as Tibet where the colonising force (the Chinese state) stop the indigenous Tibetan population from freely worshiping, practising cultural traditions or exerting political agency.
+To achieve decolonisation, restorative justice may be employed to return cultural, psychological, political, and economic freedoms to oppressed peoples, species, or ecosystems.
+Examples of colonisation include: The colonisation of countries such as Tibet where the colonising force (the Chinese state) stop the Indigenous Tibetan population from freely worshiping, practising cultural traditions or exerting political agency.
 The colonisation of ancestral lands such as those of the Standing Rock Sioux tribe where the construction of an oil pipeline by the Dakota Access.
 LLC corporation have destroyed or damaged ancient burial grounds and cultural sites of historic importance and continue to threaten to poison water supplies that the community depend on.
-The colonisation of ecosystems such as the Amazon where the rights of all of the indigenous species and peoples are being threatened by deforestation, resources extraction and the increased prevalence of wildfire due to climate change.
-The colonisation of the atmosphere by greenhouse gas emitters such as Shell, Exxon and BP.
+The colonisation of ecosystems such as the Amazon where the rights of all indigenous species and peoples are being threatened by deforestation, resources extraction and the increased prevalence of wildfire due to climate change.
+The colonisation of the atmosphere by greenhouse gas emitters such as Shell, Exxon, and BP.
 And the colonisation of the future by corporations, governments and individuals who are failing to act to advert a climate catastrophe or working to project dominance into the future.